Best Way to Invest: 5 Steps to Get Started in 2025

 3. Assess your risk tolerance

 Investing is a classic example of the relationship between risk and reward: The more risk you’re willing to take, the higher the potential payoff.
-For example, stocks promise the highest returns over time compared to less volatile assets like bonds, but the stock market also comes with the highest risk that you’ll lose money.
+For example, stocks promise the highest returns over time compared to less volatile assets like bonds, but the stock market also comes with a higher risk that you’ll lose money.

 Meanwhile, investing your money in, for example, a very low-volatility bank savings account does have at least one big risk of its own: Inflation will eat into your purchasing power.